-25 The Plan area has a number of important local amenities and services including;
+The Plan area has a number of important local amenities and services including;:-

-Misson Community Centre 3 Pubs (2 within the village)

-Cash and Carry at Misson Mill Village green

-Café Misson Mill Primary School (110 on the pupil role with
+Misson Community Centre 3 Pubs (2 within the village) Cash and Carry at Misson Mill Village green Café Misson Mill Primary School (93 on the pupil role) Parish Church of St John the Baptist

-45 from within the Parish)

-Parish Church of St John the Baptist

 - The nearest Doctor's Surgery and Post Office is in Bawtry 3 miles away.
-The bus service between Misson and Bawtry is 9 times a day Monday to Friday and 4 times a day on Saturday and served by Stagecoach Service 27. - 27 The vision for this Neighbourhood Plan intends that Misson will continue to be a friendly place.
+The bus service between Misson and Bawtry is 95 times a day Monday to Friday and 4 times a day on Saturday and served by Stagecoach Service 27. - The vision for this Neighbourhood Plan intends that Misson will continue to be a friendly place.
 Community facilities provide the space for people to gather and reinforces social cohesion.
-The Neighbourhood Plan requires development to protect and where possible enhance community provision. - There is no mains gas in the village and broadband speed is 0.88 Mbps (superfast is from 24 Mbps).
+The Neighbourhood Plan requires development to protect and where possible enhance community provision. - 27 There is no mains gas in the village and Gigabit fibre (1Gbps or faster) is currently not available to premises within Misson.
+However, Ultrafast broadband with speeds of 30Mbps or faster is available to 91.05% of the premises in Misson.
+There are also 2 exchanges in Misson with both having fibre enabled.
 N3 Broadband is provided by Bassetlaw District Council from a transmitter on the roof of the Parish Church of St John the Baptist that offers improved speeds but only to residents and businesses in the vicinity of the church and with a clear line of sight.
 Local Estate Agents advise that the lack of mains gas and slow broadband speeds does deter people from moving to Misson.